jasonp000/angry-umbrella/5-five-eerie-extraterrestrials/readme.md

-# #5 - Five Eerie Extraterrestrials Evan - Modules
+# #5 - Five Eerie Extraterrestrials Evan - Modularize, modernize, and more

-More...

-## Modularize, modernize, and more

-Estimated Duration: 25-30 minutes

-Configuration files can be separated out into modules to better organize your configuration.
+Our single `main.tf` configuration file can be separated out into modules to better organize your configuration.
 This makes your code easier to read and reusable across your organization.
 You can also use the Public Module Registry to find pre-configured modules.

+## Modularize and fix up our code

+Estimated Duration: 25-30 minutes

 - Task 1: Refactor your code into a module
 - Task 2: Check out the Public Module Registry